tingelholm/ai-soc-lab/README.md

 > A self hosted Security Operations Center running on a Raspberry Pi 5.

 It catches simulated SSH brute force attacks against the Pi, then hands each alert to **Claude** to analyze.
-The result comes back as structured JSON in seconds: threat level, MITRE ATT&CK mapping, false positive likelihood, and concrete remediation actions.
+The result comes back as structured JSON in seconds.

 ![SOC Architecture](docs/architecture.svg)